gautamgupta1811/AR_MagicRing/README.md

 # AR_MagicRing

-Show magic ring whenever hand is detected
+It is an AR experience created using SparkAR.
+It show magic ring over the hand of user which also changes its size as hand is moved towards or far from camera or SparkAR player.

+## :camera:Screenshots